Sir-Lancaster/cs1440-Lancaster-Kayden-assn2/doc/Plan.md

 * Unknowns:
     * How to reverse the order that the lines are printed to the screen.

+### Tail
+* Write a function that will open a file and only print the last part of a file.
+* A good solution will take the arguments from the command line, open the file, print the end of the file, then close the file.
+* knowns:
+    * Printing the contents of a file, and limiting the contents to only the first 10 lines.
+* Unknowns:
+    * how to limit it to be only the last ten lines.
+* I think I can use the tac reversal algorithm to reverse the lines and then print the first 10 lines of the reversed function.
 ## Phase 1: Design
 *(30% of your effort)*